Streamline Web-Development with Bulma CSS Framework

 Gladly we can fix this with a few tweaks.
 Such CSS frameworks often work with CSS classes that you add to existing or new

-.
+elements.
 The frameworks mostly just target such elements and do not touch others.

 Centering Your Content for a Polished Look #

 We wanted to have the content being centered.
-We achieve this by wrapping our elements
+We achieve this by wrapping our elements inside the body into a div

-with the following classes
+with the following classes: columns is-mobile is-centered mt-6.

-|
+| |

 You can read more in the Bulma documentation, here’s a very short description:

 But now we have all items in one line, we don’t want that.
-That is because inside columns
+That is because inside columns wrapper there should be

-elements, not the content itself.
+just column elements, not the content itself.
 So let’s fix that:

-|
+| |

 Again let me give a short description:

-defines the element as a column for the grid system.
+columndefines the element as a column for the grid system.
 The basic idea is that you split up the display width in some amount of columns.
 Each defined column can then define how much columns width it is using.
-As long as there’s free room, the grid system will line up columns next to each other.is-half
+As long as there’s free room, the grid system will line up columns next to each other.is-halfdefines, that this column should use the space of half of available columns.has-text-centereddefines, that all text inside should be centered.

 Probably this looks complicated right now, but stick to me, it’s worth it.